risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-create-source.md

 ### Avro

 For data in Avro format, you must specify a message and the schema.
-You can specify the schema by providing a Web location (`https://<domain_name>/<path>`), or an S3 bucket link that is in either `https://...` or `S3://...` format.
+You can specify the schema by providing a Web location that is in either `https://...` or `S3://...` format.
 For Kafka data in Avro, instead of providing a schema location, you can provide a Confluent Schema Registry that RisingWave can get the schema from.
 For more details about using Schema Registry for Kafka data, see [Read schema from Schema Registry](../create-source/create-source-kafka-redpanda.md#read-schemas-from-schema-registry).

 Syntax:
 ```sql